-3.1 Election or re-election of the auditing firm
+3.1 Election or re-election of the audit firm

-VOTE FOR the board of directors' proposal concerning the election or re-election of the external auditing firm, however,
+VOTE FOR the board of directors' proposal concerning the election or re-election of the external audit firm, however,

-- a.
-The name of the auditing firm is not disclosed before the annual general meeting. - b.
-The term of office of the auditing firm exceeds the lesser of 20 years and the length foreseen by national standards of best practice. - c.
-The breakdown of the services provided by the auditing firm is insufficient to allow an informed assessment of the auditor's independence. - d.
-The fees paid to the auditing firm for non-audit services exceed audit fees, absent compelling justification by the company. - e.
-The aggregate fees paid to the auditing firm for non-audit services during the most recent three years exceed 50% of the aggregate fees paid for audit services during the same period. - f.
-The independence of the auditing firm is compromised by links between partners of the auditing firm and/or the auditors in charge of the audit of the accounts and the company (Directors, major shareholders, audit committee members, senior managers). - g.
-The fees paid by the company to its auditing firm exceed 10% of the external auditor's turnover. - h.
-The lead auditor has recently been severely criticised in connection with his fulfilment of a similar mandate. - i.
-The company accounts or the auditing procedure determined by the auditing firm have been subject to severe criticism.
+- The name of the audit firm is not disclosed before the annual general meeting. - b.
+The term of office of the audit firm exceeds the lesser of 20 years and the length foreseen by national standards of best practice. - c.
+The breakdown of the services provided by the audit firm is insufficient to allow an informed assessment of the auditor's independence. - d.
+The fees paid to the audit firm for non-audit services exceed audit fees, absent compelling justification by the company. - e.
+The aggregate fees paid to the audit firm for non-audit services during the most recent three years exceed 50% of the aggregate fees paid for audit services during the same period. - f.
+The independence of the audit firm is compromised by links between partners of the audit firm and/or the auditors in charge of the audit of the accounts and the company (Directors, major shareholders, audit committee members, senior managers). - g.
+The fees paid by the company to its audit firm exceed 10% of the external auditor's turnover. - h.
+The lead auditor has recently been severely criticised in connection with his fulfilment of a similar mandate. - The company accounts or the auditing procedure determined by the audit firm have been subject to severe criticism.

-j.
 The auditor failed to identify fraud or proven weaknesses in the internal control system that have had a significant negative impact on the company's financial results.